The Essential Guide to Roth IRA Overcontribution: Preventing, Fixing, and Optimizing

 A Roth IRA account provides tax-free growth and tax-free withdrawals in retirement.
 Overcontribution occurs when contributions exceed annual limits.

 The federal government frowns on excess contributions, although most are just mistakes.
-Perhaps the investor did not realize that both Roth and traditional IRA contributions count toward the annual IRA contribution cap, for example.
+Perhaps the investor did not realize that both Roth and Traditional IRA contributions count toward the annual IRA contribution cap, for example.
 Whatever the case, it is important to follow established limits.

 Consequences of Overcontributing to Roth IRA